patriciamcphee/aboutme/_posts/2020-01-04-four-qualities-every-good-explainer-video-needs.md

 ### 4. Include a call-to-action:

-People need a prompt, even if it's as simple as a nudge to visit the website or share it with colleagues.
+People need a prompt, even if it's as simple as a nudge to visit the website, share it with colleagues, or direct them to the product documentation.

 ## Final thoughts